BKdevelopper/ReactModalPlugin/modal-component-library-p14/README.md

 ## Usage

-Import Modal component from "modal-component-library" where you want to use this.
+Import Modal component from "modal-component-library" where you want to use this

 ```jsx
 import React, { useState } from "react";